 Here are eight more zip lines in Georgia that we haven’t experienced yet (but they’re on our list!)

 Lake Lanier Canopy Tours, Lake Lanier, Ga.
-A challenge course for kids seven and up.
+A challenging course for kids seven and up.

 Blue Ridge Canopy Adventures, Blue Ridge, Ga.
 Another zip lining adventure park in Georgia by the folks from Banning Mills.